Antidepressant medication

 • difficulty in thinking, making decisions or concentrating.

-Antidepressants may also be helpful in the treatment of other mental health issues, such as generalised anxiety disorder and eating disorders, obsessive-compulsive disorder, social phobia, and post-traumatic stress disorder.
+Antidepressants may also be helpful in the treatment of other mental health issues, such as generalised anxiety disorder and eating disorders, obsessive-compulsive disorder, social phobia, chronic pain, and post-traumatic stress disorder.

 They may be prescribed when:

-• a person has tried psychological treatments and not found them helpful so far
+• you have tried psychological treatments and not found them helpful so far

 • symptoms are severe, distressing, or impacting a lot on daily life

-A person may use antidepressants alone or while trying other options, like self-help, psychological therapies or support in the community, and lifestyle changes like improving sleep and exercise.
+You might use antidepressants on their own (that is, as your only form of treatment).
+Or medications can also be used while trying other options, like self-help, psychological therapies or support in the community, and lifestyle changes like improving sleep and exercise.
+For example, people with moderate to severe symptoms of depression are usually recommended a combination of medication and psychological therapies1.

 Antidepressants are not for everyone, but for some people, they can be life-changing.
 There is nothing wrong with wanting to try medication, or needing medication, to improve your mental health.